Palestinians light candles to honor the late South African leader Nelson Mandela as they mourn in Gaza City, Gaza, Dec. 8, 2013.

 Soon after, Banai made her first visit to Tira, where she met Shbita.
 They’ve been best friends for 25 years.

-Banai told the Washington Report that for the past six years she has gone to major Israeli military checkpoints once or twice a week for a half-day shift, and all day when she goes to the Jordan Valley.
+Banai told the Washington Report on Middle East Affairs, that for the past six years she has gone to major Israeli military checkpoints once or twice a week for a half-day shift, and all day when she goes to the Jordan Valley.

 “I’ve been beaten and shot at by settlers, they even tried to set fire to my car, but once you’ve witnessed what’s going on, you can’t excuse it,” she said.
 “Of course I don’t need to do it, but I want to look at myself in the mirror and know I’m doing my best to end the occupation.